rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 ### Class stabilization, removal of resources

 Classes are ready for use now, and can contain destructors and implement ifaces.
 The resource type has been removed in favor of class destructors.
+In addition, both classes and class methods can have type parameters.

     iface talky {
         fn speak();
     }

+    iface printable {
+        fn print();
+    }

-    class talker: talky {
+    class talker<T: printable> : talky {

-        let word: str;
+        let word: T;

-        new(word: str) {
+        new(word: T) {
             self.word = word;
         }